SebAstro78/ATX_power_supply_hack/README.md

 4x M3 nuts
 4x M3 cone head screws

+## To print
+STL files provided need to be print.
+The case and the connector face doesn't need any support.
+The laterals bracket need supports (only for the small wings on the front)
+One lateral bracket need to be **printed mirrored**

+## Wiring
+Black wires are always groung
+Red wires are the 5V
+Yellow or white wire are the 12V
-PS-ON signal need to be connected to the ground thru the switch to turn ON and OFF the power supply.
+PS-ON signal (normaly green) need to be connected to the ground thru the switch to turn ON and OFF the power supply.
+### not used
+Orange wires are the 3.3V
+Blue is the -12V
+Brown is the 3.3V sens
+Grey are the power good signal.
+Can be used for an LED
+Purple is the 5V standbye (allways on)

 ## Pictures
 <img src="/Pictures/IMG_20240906_090725.jpg" alt="Photo1" width="50%"/>